Bauhaus-Archiv

 Is it wheelchair accessible?

-The Bauhaus-Archiv strives to be accessible to all visitors.
-It is advisable to check the official website for detailed accessibility information.
+The Bauhaus-Archiv is designed to be accessible, but it’s advisable to check the official website for detailed accessibility information.

 Can I buy tickets online?